 - (1) General Requirements.
-Before a business license shall be issued for a Home Occupation, the following must be shown: - (a) A Home Occupation may be permitted in the RA-5, M and P-160 Zones; - (b) The Home Occupation is conducted entirely within the residential dwelling and is carried on in the dwelling only by members of the residing family; - (c) The Home Occupation does not involve the use of any accessory buildings or yard space for storage or activities outside of the dwelling not normally associated with residential use; - (d) One (1) commercial vehicle, not exceeding one (1) ton rated capacity, may be allowed; - (e) The Home Occupation is clearly incidental and secondary to the use of the dwelling for dwelling purposes and does not change the character of the building from that of a dwelling; - (f) Signs are limited to one (1) non-flashing, non-illuminated sign not larger in area than two (2) square feet; - (g) Not more than the equivalent of fifteen (15) percent of the ground floor area of the dwelling is devoted to the Home Occupation; - (h) When necessary, the Home Occupation shall be registered with the applicable state license division or department: - (i) Entrance to the Home Occupation from outside shall be by the same entrances normally used by the residing family; and - (j) The existence of a Home Occupation is not discernable to neighboring residents except for the Home Occupation sign and the residential character of the neighborhood has not been compromised.
+Before a business license shall be issued for a home occupation, the following must be shown: - (a) A home occupation may be permitted in the RA-5, M and P-160 Zones; - (b) The home occupation is conducted entirely within the residential dwelling and is carried on in the dwelling only by members of the residing family;

+- (c) The home occupation does not involve the use of any accessory buildings or yard space for storage or activities outside of the dwelling not normally associated with residential use; - (d) One (1) commercial vehicle, not exceeding one (1) ton rated capacity, may be allowed; - (e) The home occupation is clearly incidental and secondary to the use of the dwelling for dwelling purposes and does not change the character of the building from that of a dwelling; - (f) Signs are limited to one (1) non-flashing, non-illuminated sign not larger in area than ten (10) square feet; (amended 4-7-2008) - (g) Not more than the equivalent of fifteen percent (15%) of the ground floor area of the dwelling is devoted to the home occupation; - (h) When necessary, the home occupation shall be registered with the applicable state license division or department; - (i) Entrance to the home occupation from outside shall be by the same entrances normally used by the residing family; and - (j) The existence of a home occupation is not discernable to neighboring residents except for the home occupation sign and the residential character of the neighborhood has not been compromised.